JCMexplains/writing-for-success-2023/textbook.md

 #### Graphic Data

-When citing graphic data---such as maps, pie charts, bar graphs, and so on---include the name of the oroup that compiled the information, along with the publication date.
+When citing graphic data---such as maps, pie charts, bar graphs, and so on---include the name of the group that compiled the information, along with the publication date.
 Briefly describe the contents in brackets.
 Provide the URL where you retrieved the information.
 (If the graphic is associated with a specific project or document, list it after